joelschaer/RES_Labo_03_SMTP/README.md

 2. try to contact your server with telnet in your terminal :
 	- telnet localhost 2525

-3. To see your emails send open a web page at : http://localhost:8282/
+3. To see your email send :
+	- open a web page at : http://localhost:8282/

 ### Test with Docker
 1. Make sure that you have installed Docker.